 As a female leader who reached the pinnacle of her career she also speaks passionately about equality of opportunity for women and the need for flexibility in what a leader should look and sound like.
 Her own early attempts at leadership she readily admits were underwhelming, until she realised that she needed to find her own style, which was not necessarily a kind that she had seen before.
 In her words ‘You need to see it to be it’.
 In other words, the more diversity we see in leadership, the more women will have the confidence to think it is something that they can do even if they don’t fit a stereotypical mould.

 With thought provoking content combined with a natural sense of humour and down to earth persona, Kate receives glowing feedback and has quickly established herself as one of the most in demand speakers around.

 The speech will take 45 – 60 minutes and can be tailored to fit with your key messages.
+It can be delivered both virtually and face to face.
 Click below for more information on the speech process and optional workshops to ensure your delegates can immediately begin to apply the ideas.